-Once property is identified, we then move on to characterizing the property.
-This is the process of determining whether the property is community property or separate property.
+Once we identify the property subject to division in a divorce, we move on to characterizing the property.
+When we characterize property, we determine whether the property is community property or separate property.

-This is a critical step in the process because only community property is divisible.
-However, it is important to get an accurate picture of each spouse’s separate estate since that is a factor a court may consider in dividing the community property under the just and right legal standard.
+This is a critical step in the process because a court only has jurisdiction to divide community property in a divorce.
+However, it is important to get an accurate picture of each spouse’s separate estate since that is one factor a court may consider in dividing the community property under the just and right legal standard.

 Valuing the Property

-Once property is identified and characterized, we then move on to valuing the property.
-How that property is valued will depend on the type of asset.
+Once we have identified and characterized all of the spouses’ property, we move on to valuing the property.
+How we value that property depends on the type of asset.

 Dividing the Property

-The last step is to actually divide the property.
+The last step is to divide the property.

-The parties then have to go through the process of actually changing title to the assets involved.
-Again, the particular type of asset will determine what is involved in transferring title.
+Once the parties agree or a judge decides how to divide the property, the parties must then go through the process of actually changing title to the assets involved.
+Again, the particular type of asset determines what is involved in transferring title.

-For example, real property may require execution of a deed from one spouse to the other.
+For example, real property may require a spouse to deed his or her interest to the other spouse.

 Bank accounts may require a court order to remove one spouse from the account or transfer the account balance to the other spouse.

-Retirement accounts may required a special type of order called a Qualified Domestic Relations Order.
+Retirement accounts may require a special type of order called a Qualified Domestic Relations Order.